MaxSemenchuk/DAO-incubator/org/tacticals/wg-call-xx.03.2019.md

 Will this time work for everybody after Europe's time change?

-Is everyone cool with bi-weekly, alternating with WG calls?
+Is everyone cool with bi-monthly, alternating with WG calls?

 ## Beth's logo designer connection \(Yiying Lu\)

-## Walk through onboarding/ offboarding processes for group to critique
+## Walk through onboarding / offboarding processes for group to critique

 Pedro to lead this part of the discussion